Navy admirals reluctantly switched from coal to oil — adding engine power and simplifying resupply.

 Coal vs. Fuel Oil Power

-In Great Britain — with its plentiful supplies of coal — the Admiralty also resisted making the coal to oil switch, according to Royal Navy historian Steven Gray.
+In Great Britain — with its plentiful supplies of coal — the Admiralty also resisted making the coal-to-oil switch, according to Royal Navy historian Steven Gray.
 “Britain, by this point, was already the leader in naval, trade and industrial power, and this control of coaling resources only served to strengthen its grasp of power,” he noted in 2011.

 USS Texas at coaling barge as sailor shovel tons of coal.